Darius Hodge

-Darius Hodge (born July 3, 1998) is an American professional football defensive lineman.
+Darius Hodge (born July 3, 1998) is an American former professional football defensive lineman.
 He played college football for the Marshall Thundering Herd.

 Early life

-Hodge attended Wake Forest High School, where he was teammates with Dexter Lawrence.
+Hodge attended Wake Forest High School, where he was teammates with Dexter Lawrence and Bryce Love.

 College career

 Hodge played for the Marshall Thundering Herd for four seasons and redshirted his true freshman year.
 He finished his collegiate career with 117 tackles, 20.5 tackles for loss, and 15.5 sacks.
 Following the end of his redshirt junior season, Hodge announced that he would forgo his redshirt senior season to enter the 2021 NFL Draft.

 Professional career

 Cincinnati Bengals

 Hodge signed with the Cincinnati Bengals as an undrafted free agent on May 14, 2021.
 He made the Bengals' 53-man roster out of training camp.
 He played in four games before being waived on November 4, 2021.

 Miami Dolphins

 On November 5, 2021, Hodge was claimed off waivers by the Miami Dolphins.
 He was suspended two games on December 18 for violating the NFL's performance-enhancing drug policy.

 On August 29, 2022, Hodge was waived/injured and placed on injured reserve.
 He was released on September 9.